Emergency Dentistry — Lady Lake, FL

 My Chipped Tooth Doesn’t Hurt; Do I Still Need to Visit an Emergency Dentist?

 If you chipped your tooth, even if it’s minor, it’s always a good idea to visit your emergency dentist in Lady Lake to make sure the damage won’t lead to additional issues down the road.
 Damaged tooth enamel caused by a chip or crack can create a pathway for harmful oral bacteria to begin invading the underlying, more vulnerable structures of the tooth, eventually leading to serious issues like infections.
 Instead of letting it get to this point, it’s a good idea to repair the chip.

-Even though it may be tempting to fix cracked or broken dentures on your own with super glue or other around-the-house items, we don’t recommend it.
-This is because it could change the fit of your restorations as well as provide spaces for harmful oral bacteria to hid in, leading to gum disease and oral sores.
+Even though it may be tempting to fix cracked or broken dentures on your own with super glue or other household items, we don’t recommend it.
+This is because it could change the fit of your restorations as well as provide spaces for harmful oral bacteria to hide in, leading to gum disease and oral sores.
 Instead, give our office a call and we’ll see if we can professionally repair them or let you know if they need to be replaced.